CeliaSagas/EEG-Classification/Proposal.md

 2. Are you planning in advance to need or use additional tools beyond those required?

- - I will be using the Extra Trees Classifier from SKLearn which has been proven as a strong classification model for this data in the literature.
+ - I will be using the Extra Trees Classifier from SKLearn which has been proven as a strong classification model for this data in the literature, and is not taught as part of the classification module for Metis.